Wondrous natural light due to speed of light and lightwave

-Display of light in sky has astonished human since ancient as sometimes it is somber grey and sometimes it is bright and clear.
-These natural phenomena create wondrous sights in the sky which attract human heart every times.
+Display of light in the sky has astonished human since ancient as sometimes it is sombre grey and sometimes it is bright and clear.
+These natural phenomena create wondrous sights in the sky which attract human heart every time.

 1. Northern Lights (Aurora Borealis)

 A natural phenomena of light in the sky which attract the human heart every time.
 Auroras are the spectacular display of colorful light in the northern part of the world; are formed when flow of tiny bits of matter from the sun reach the earth.
 Green or purple lights are formed by energy released from the atmosphere.

 These lights can be seen with the necked eye but visible in country located in northern most part of the earth like Norway, Sweden, Finland, Russia and Canada; best visible at night from December to March.

 When a meteoroid enters the earth’s atmosphere from outer space, a bright streak of light appears in the sky; it glows due friction of air against it and heated up.
 It is called shooting star or falling star.
 The impact creates a bowl shaped hole called meteor craters, when it falls on the earth.
 A crater of 4.180 ft wide and 570 ft deep was created by a meteoroid that weighed 300,000 tons in Arizona, USA.